austin-liujinjian/austin-liujinjian.github.io/_pages/about.md

 </p>
 -->

-You can find my [CV](../assets/Curriculum Vitae-JJL.pdf) here, and for more information about myself, you can click the options in the top bar, Thanks a lot!
+You can find my [CV](../assets/Curriculum Vitae-JJL.pdf) here.
+For more information about me, please explore the options in the navigation bar above.
+Thank you!